Sinameru/java/java-foundations/03-type-conversion-casting/README.md

-# Type Conversion & Casting in Java
+# Type Conversion & Casting

 In Java, **type conversion** means changing a value from one data type to another.
 This happens in two main ways: **widening (implicit)** and **narrowing (explicit)** conversions.